burhanahmed1/Task-Management-System/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgements

 - Inspiration for this project came from the need for efficient task management tools.
-- Thanks to the developers and community for their support and contributions.